A message from the campus:

 Elective Language and Cultures Certification

-Applicants who wish to receive a language and cultures certification may pursue a PA K-12 Certification in combination with a BA degree in any one of the following areas: French, German, Russian, or Spanish.
+Applicants who wish to receive a language and cultures certification may pursue a PA K-12 Certification in combination with the Languages and Cultures BA degree in any one of the following areas: French, German, Russian, or Spanish.

 Athletic Training, Chemistry-Biology (Pre-Med), Pharmaceutical Product Development and Respiratory Care require an interview as part of the admission process.
 School of Music requires an audition.
 Studio Art requires a portfolio review.
 Applicants to these programs of study are encouraged to apply early.

 West Chester University is committed to providing leadership in extending equal opportunities to all individuals.
-Accordingly, the University will continue to make every effort to provide these rights to all persons regardless of race, religion, sex, national origin, ancestry, age, marital status, sexual orientation, disability, or veteran status.
-This policy applies to all members of the University community including students, faculty, staff, and administrators.
-It also applies to all applicants for admissions or employment and all participants in University-sponsored activities.
-This policy is in compliance with federal and state laws, including Titles VI and VII of the Civil Rights Act of 1964, Title IX of the Educational Amendment of 1972, Section 504 of the Rehabilitation Act of 1973, Americans with Disabilities Act of 1990, and the Executive Order of the Governor of Pennsylvania.
-Any individual having suggestions, problems, complaints, or grievances with regard to equal opportunity or affirmative action, or to request a translation of this publication into a language other than English, is encouraged to contact the director, Office of Social Equity, 13/15 University Ave., (610) 436-2433.
+Accordingly, the University will continue to make every effort to provide these rights to all persons regardless of race, color, sex, sexual orientation, gender identity, religion, creed, national or ethnic origin, citizenship status, age, disability, veteran status or any other legally protected class status in the administration of its admission, financial aid, educational or athletic programs, University-sponsored activities and programs, or in its employment practices.
+This policy is in compliance with federal and state laws, including Title VI and VII of the Civil Rights Act of 1964, Title IX of the Educational Amendment of 1972, Section 504 of the Rehabilitation Act of 1973, Americans with Disabilities Act of 1990, and the Executive Order of the Governor of Pennsylvania.
+Any individual having suggestions, complaints, or grievances with regard to equal opportunity or affirmative action, or to request a translation of this publication into a language other than English, should be directed to Lynn Klingensmith, Social Equity Director/Title IX Coordinator, at firstname.lastname@example.org or 610-436-2433.

 The Annual Campus Crime & Security Report includes statistics for the previous three years concerning reported crimes that occurred on-campus, in certain off-campus buildings or property owned or controlled by West Chester University, and on public property within the campus.
 The report also includes institutional policies concerning campus security.
 You can obtain a copy of this report by contacting Public Safety at (610) 436-3478 or by accessing the following website: www.wcupa.edu/dps/pdf/clery.pdf.